rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Are we doing a good job in making sure that programs are not overly complex?
 I think this a fair question to ask even if you think that simplicity is not crucially important.
 This post has argued that we are mostly failing on that front.
-In this post, we looked at how project complexity grows unnoticed, how bugs provide an unused learning opportunity for what makes us fail, and how FP can be hard to learn.
+In this post, we looked at how project complexity grows unnoticed, how bugs are a missed opportunity to learn about how we fail, and how FP changes the cognitive process but can be hard to learn.
 As a whole this post has been a bit of _repetitive negative thinking_, but I hope you found some positives and useful ideas in it as well.
-Sometimes taking a different point of view can expose things that can be improved and I hope this has been the case here.
+Taking a different point of view often exposes things that can be improved and I hope this has been the case here.

 ## There is much more to it